Charles XII, King of Sweden

 Below is another drawing by Salzenberg.
 At the top is a drawing of a Seraphim's face.
 Below that on the left is a drawing of the mosaic in a room over the stairs to the gallery, next to the right is another drawing of a Seraphim (this is a drawing of one of the great seraphim in the pendentives), finally to the far right is an image of Christ from the corner of a side-room of the South Gallery.

 Below is a picture of a room off of the South Gallery that is closed to the public.
 That mosaic in the center of the apse is obviously the Christ in Saltzenberg's drawing on the right.
+The doorway to room was walled off until the Fossatis opened it.
+It was in total darkness.
+They opened up a window in the vault to let in light.

 Next we are going to look at Cornelius's drawing of the North Gallery.
 It looks west, away from the altar.